 Table 1.
 Major population groups and independent populations within the Snake River steelhead distinct population segment (DPS) and spring-summer Chinook Salmon evolutionary significant unit (ESU; ICBTRT 2003, 2005, 2009; Ford 2011, 2015; NMFS 2016).
-Extirpated populations are shaded2 27 Table 2.
-Estimated annual escapement, by fish size and origin, of steelhead, spawn years 1998-2022.
+Extirpated populations are shaded 28 Table 2.
+Estimated annual escapement of steelhead by size and origin, spawn years 1998-2023.
 Large fish were greater than or equal to 78 cm fork length (FL) and small fish were less than 78 cm FL.
-Ad-clipped and ad- intact refer to the adipose fin.
+Ad-clipped and ad-intact refer to the adipose fin.
 Estimates from 1998-2020 were generated by IDFG and are the USACE window counts decomposed using adult trap data (Alan Byrne, IDFG, personal communication; Camacho et al. 2017, 2018a, 2019a; Lawry et al. 2020; Baum et al. 2022a).
-Starting in SY2021 (below the dashed line), estimates were generated by IDFG using the USACE window counts, PIT tag detections, and adult trap data in EASE (Baum et al. 2022b; present study).
-29 Table 3.
-Estimated number of wild steelhead smolts, number of returning adults by saltwater age, and percent smolt-to-adult return (% SAR) rate at Lower Granite Dam.
+Starting in SY2021 (below the dashed line), estimates were generated by IDFG using the USACE window counts, PIT tag detections, and adult trap data in the EASE model (Baum et al. 2022b).
+30 Table 3.
+Estimated number of wild steelhead smolts, number of wild returning adult steelhead by saltwater age, and percent smolt-to-adult return (% SAR) rate at Lower Granite Dam.
 Scale samples were used for all smolt migration years.
 Repeat spawners (shaded) were not used to estimate SARs.
-Included in parentheses are 95% confidence intervals for SARs 30 Table 4.
-Estimated annual escapement, by origin and saltwater age, of Chinook Salmon, spawn years 1998-2022.
+The SAR 95% confidence intervals (CI) are in parentheses.
+31 Table 4.
+Estimated annual escapement of Chinook Salmon by origin and saltwater age, spawn years 1998-2023.
 Jacks were one-saltwater age and include zero-saltwater age mini-jacks; adults were two-saltwater age and older.
 Estimates from 1998-2020 were generated by IDFG and are the USACE window counts decomposed using adult trap data (Alan Byrne, IDFG, personal communication; Camacho et al. 2017, 2018a, 2019a; Lawry et al. 2020; Baum et al. 2022a).
-Starting in SY2021 (below the dashed line), estimates were generated by IDFG using the USACE window counts, PIT tag detections, and adult trap data in EASE (Baum et al. 2022b; present study) 31 Table 5.
-Estimated number of wild Chinook Salmon smolts, number of returning adults by saltwater age, and percent smolt-to-adult return (% SAR) rate at Lower Granite Dam.
+Starting in SY2021 (below the dashed line), estimates were generated by IDFG using a combination of the USACE window counts, PIT tag detections, and adult trap data in the EASE model (Baum et al. 2022b).
+32 Table 5.
+Estimated number of wild Chinook Salmon smolts, number of wild returning adult Chinook Salmon by saltwater age, and percent smolt-to-adult return (% SAR) rate at Lower Granite Dam.
 Fin ray samples were used to estimate age composition for adults returning from smolt migration years 1996-2004 (above the dashed line) whereas scale samples were used in smolt migration year 2005 and after (below the dashed line).
-SAR 95% confidence intervals are in parentheses 32
+SAR 95% confidence intervals (CI) are in parentheses.
+34